priyankaupadhyay090/Master_thesis_text_to_image_with_CL/README.md

 ### Performance (Quantitative Results)
-Comparision between our porposed approach and few state-of-the-art methods.
+Comparision between our proposed approach and few state-of-the-art methods.

 You will get the scores close to below after training our framework or using our pre-trained model: